Correa, Astros rally past Braves 9-5, cut WS deficit to 3-2 - WHIZ News

 Duvall’s slam sent a dozen Braves careening from the dugout, a full-out frenzy of hollering, twirling and dancing.

+“We celebrated it.
+We got excited, and that’s what you do when you hit home runs — but it’s a long game.
+That happened in the bottom of the first.
+It’s a nine-inning game, and they didn’t quit.
+They kept fighting,” Duvall said.

+“We weren’t able to get it going again and keep the pressure on, and that’s hat’s off to their pitchers.
+They kept us there when they needed to.”

-But any victory party was premature, even after Freddie Freeman’s long homer put Atlanta ahead 5-4.
+Indeed, any victory party was premature — even after Freddie Freeman’s long homer put Atlanta ahead 5-4.

-Instead, manager Dusty Baker’s club hushed the fans and the Braves, pulling off a big comeback to stay afloat.
+Instead, the Astros hushed those fans and the Braves, pulling off a big comeback to stay afloat.

 Now, the Astros need an even bigger one to win it all.